 The United States Postal Service, via Priority Mail Express, is the only legal method of shipping cremated remains domestically or internationally.
 The most recent guidelines were issued Oct.
 14, 2014.

-While the cost will be more, the change is likely for the extra care and handling given to Priority Mail Express packages.
+The prohibition against using Registered Mail is likely due to the extra care and handling given to Priority Mail Express packages.
 Registered Mail simply is simply a signature proof of delivery which is included with Priority Mail Express.
-What you don’t get with Registered Mail is special handling.

-It is less expensive to have someone cremated and send the remains back than it is to ship the body only to have it cremated when it returns.
-In these cases, remains would be shipped.
+Death away from home.
+It’s less expensive to have a body cremated and send the remains home than it is to ship the body for cremation in another location.